-Because it looks at the same linguistic structures across four distinct language processes, the OWLS-II provides an unusually detailed, coherent, and integrated assessment.
-Although its four scales can be used separately, together they give you a comprehensive score profile that pinpoints language delays, identifies strengths and weaknesses in all areas, and guides intervention.
+Because it looks at the same linguistic structures across four distinct language processes, the OWLS-II provides a heavily detailed, coherent, and integrated assessment.
+Although the scales can be used separately, together they provide a comprehensive score profile to pinpoint language delays, identify strengths and weaknesses in each area, and guide intervention.

 Together, the Listening Comprehension and Oral Expression Scales assess receptive and expressive language in 3- through 21-year-olds.
 Individually administered, both use basals and ceilings to ensure that examinees are given only items that closely approximate their ability levels.
 Neither scale requires reading on the examinee’s part, and both scales feature colorful, updated artwork that’s balanced in terms of race, gender, and physical differences.

 The Listening Comprehension Scale uses a convenient easel to measure receptive language.
-The examiner reads a stimulus word or phrase aloud, and the student responds by indicating one of four pictures that best depicts the meaning of the word.
-Correct responses are printed on the examiner’s side of the easel and on the Record Form—permitting easy, on-the-spot scoring.
+The examiner reads a stimulus word or phrase aloud, and the student responds by indicating one of four pictures that best depicts the word's meaning.
+Correct responses are printed on the examiner’s side of the easel and the Record Form—permitting easy, on-the-spot scoring.

 The Oral Expression Scale, with its own handy easel, measures expressive language, requiring the examinee to answer questions, finish sentences, and generate sentences in response to visual and oral prompts.
 To simplify scoring, common responses (correct and incorrect) are printed on the Record Form.
-In addition, alternate acceptable responses are now provided to accommodate students who speak African-American English.
+Alternative responses that are acceptable are provided to accommodate students who speak African-American English.

 The OWLS-II assesses written language on two scales, Reading Comprehension and Written Expression, both for ages 5 to 21.

-New to the second edition, the Reading Comprehension Scale measures the receptive aspects of written language.
-Because it is based on the same theory and structure as the other OWLS-II scales, it is uniquely effective in identifying language factors that may be impairing or facilitating reading comprehension.
+New to the second edition, the Reading Comprehension Scale measures receptive aspects of written language.
+Being based on the same theory and structure as the other OWLS-II scales, it is uniquely effective in identifying language factors that may impair or facilitate reading comprehension.
 It measures the same linguistic structures as the other scales, as well as text structure.
 Items typically require the student to read a prompt and choose one of four response options.
 Again, correct responses are conveniently listed on the Record Form and the examiner’s side of the easel.

 The Written Expression Scale, which measures the expressive aspects of written language, has been significantly improved in the OWLS-II.
 Item additions and revisions enhance the scale’s validity and scope, as well as its ability to elicit a variety of responses and assess higher functioning individuals.
-In addition, scoring guidelines are now more explicit and provide more detailed results.
+The scoring guidelines are also more explicit and provide more detailed results.